sebasfavaron/SiriusSoftwareChallenge/pokeapp/README.md

 # Frontend for Sirius Software challenge

-This is a basic site with a `/pokemon` route to load all pokemon and a `/pokemon/:id` to see more details about that pokemon, in particular its evolution path
+This is a basic site with a `/pokemon` route to load all pokemon and a `/pokemon/:id` to see more details about that pokemon, in particular its evolutions.

 ## Setup